Banks seek refuge in home loans, crowd onto HDFC's mortgage turf

 For its part, HDFC, which counts Blackrock Inc (BLK.N), the Singapore government and Aberdeen Asset Management (ADN.L) among its investors, is spreading into smaller cities and towns and seeking more agents to find more mortgage borrowers.

-"We have to go out, we have to keep reaching out, we have to keep up the effort of finding more and more agents, more and more partners who will source loans for us," Mistry said in an interview last month.
+"We have to go out, we have to keep reaching out, we have to keep up the effort of finding more and more agents, more and more partners who will source loans for us," HDFC CEO Keki Mistry said in an interview last month.

 HDFC is also relying increasingly on other businesses including insurance, asset management and private equity to drive profit.
 In the year ended March 2013, the share of profit from subsidiaries and associate companies more than doubled to 27 percent from 13 percent in 2008.